bharadwajrathod/RealEstate_Management_System/README.md

 ## Features and Functionalities:
-1) Overview of HOME PAGE we can in both ways : LogIn as Agent and LogIn as Officer
+1) Overview of HOME PAGE we can Login in both ways : LogIn as Agent and LogIn as Officer
 ![image](https://user-images.githubusercontent.com/64728560/228339357-508d3061-94f5-40b4-98c1-6b0be132605f.png)

 ## Login as Agents :